passionfruition/Friend-Finder/README.md

 # Friend-Finder

 This is like a dating app but for friends.
 The user can take a survey and find a buddy that has the highest compatibility based on a number of survey questions.
+Click [here](https://heybud-devmadeleine.herokuapp.com/) to try it.

 ## Tools Utilized
 * Express